Plant Swap planned March 27 at Commerce library

 "We can handle a drizzling rain," Cook continued.

-There is also a raffle for a red Knock-Out Rose from Shirleys planned for that morning.
-Tickets are $1 each and the rose is on display now in the library.
-There will be a display of gardening books in the Library's entrance area on the day of the swap as well.
+There is also a raffle for a spring plant planned for that morning.
+Tickets are available in the library for $1 each, and the plant is on display in the library.
+There will be a display of gardening books in the library's entrance as well.

 BOOK VINE